 - Large adverts in the press may mean a university has lots of spaces to fill.

 - Engineering courses are either MEng or BEng; only the MEng will give maximum credit towards Chartered Engineer status.

 - Some courses offer the chance of spending a year or part of a year abroad.

 - Accommodation might be guaranteed in first year, check whether it is five minutes or five miles down the road, and check deadlines, prices and other conditions.

 - Courses based in two or more departments can feel as if they are based nowhere — check for a 'home' department where you will belong.

-- Sandwich courses can involve an optional or compulsory placement year in industry, business, education or public sector — in the UK or overseas.
+- Sandwich courses involve an optional or compulsory placement year in industry, business, education or public sector — in the UK or overseas.

 Next page: Flexible Learning